dfg-spp-cls/dfg-spp-cls.github.io/_posts/de/2022-04-26-GeneralMeeting.md

 - Christof Schöch: Zeta and Company.
 Measures of Distinctiveness for Computational Literary Studies

-- Robert Jäschke, Steffen Martus: What matters?
-Key passages in literary works
+- Katrin Dennerlein, Christian Wolff: Emotions in Drama

 - Fotis Jannidis, Simone Winko: The beginnings of modern poetry - Modeling literary history with text similarities